Skip to main content

 Makes moving easier

-Moving items in and out of storage can be an arduous process, largely due to all the heavy lifting of moving bins and boxes all day.
+Moving items in and out of your basement storage area can be an arduous process, largely due to all the heavy lifting of moving bins and boxes all day.
 Storage bags eliminate some of this stress.
 Because vacuum-sealed bags are slim, they’re often easier to carry, especially compared to traditional totes.
-Additionally, since the clothes are so compact, there is more opportunity to pack multiple items in a smaller space.
-This means you can move more items at once instead of making multiple trips to organize various totes and boxes.

 Causes deep wrinkles